clarkj99/DrJohnsonReact/README.md

 2020-01-14

 - Implemented forms by creating rails models for each form view.
 - Added steps navigation for encounter using bulma-steps.
 I had to create my own implementation in Rails, without the included javascript.
+Manage classes is-active, is-complete, is-success

 2020-01-15